Abdulrahman Al-Safri

-Abdulrahman Al-Safri (عبدالرحمن السفري, born 31 March 1993) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Kholood.
+Abdulrahman Al-Safri (عبدالرحمن السفري, born 31 March 1993) is a Saudi Arabian professional footballer who plays as a midfielder.

 Career

 Al-Safri is a graduate of Al-Ahli's academy.
 Al-Safri joined Portuguese club Louletano, where he spent one season and made 3 appearances.
 Al-Safri then returned to Saudi Arabia and signed for Al-Ittihad.
 He once again spent a season at a club before moving on, this time joining Al-Watani.
 After 3 seasons at the club, Al-Safri left Al-Watani following their relegation to the Saudi Second Division and joined Jeddah.
-Al-Safri spent a season with Jeddah before joining newly-promoted Pro League side Damac.
+Al-Safri spent a season with Jeddah before joining newly promoted Pro League side Damac.
 On 31 January 2020, Al-Safri was released by Damac.
 He made 9 league appearances for the club.
 Later on the same day, Al-Safri joined MS League side Al-Qadsiah.
 On 30 June 2021, Al-Safri joined Al-Fayha on a three-year contract.
 On 23 July 2024, Al-Safri joined Al-Kholood on a free transfer.